Why shortwave radio is one of the more confusing elements of the radio landscape.

 Becoming a part of radio history

-Shortwave radio is an exciting part of the radio landscape, but it’s also difficult for many people to understand.
-Getting your shortwave radio license isn’t just an essential way to protect yourself from legal issues.
+Shortwave radio is an exciting part of the radio landscape, but it’s also seen as being difficult for ordinary people to understand, but these days it is not so difficult.
+Getting your shortwave radio license is a doorway to an exciting and fascinating hobby.

-When you examine the shortwave radio license requirements and earn your certification, you become a part of a unique community.
+When you study the shortwave radio license and examination requirements and earn your callsign, you become a part of a unique community.

 Check out our other articles here at Radio Fidelity to learn more about ham radio.
 Alternatively, why not look for your own ideal shortwave radio kit in our reviews section?